madiepev/Tutorials/AI100/LogicApp-ComputerVision.md

 4. Select **Upload**.
 5. On the right you'll see **Upload blob**, click on the icon of a folder next to **Select a file** to upload the images.
 6. Select the images from the folder C:\Lab_Files\Lab2-Implement_Computer_Vision\sample_images. **Note!** Don't upload the .py and .md files but only those files that end with .jpg.

+7. Review the items in your metadata container in your Cosmos DB.
+You should be able to view the metadata and the results of the Computer Vision there.